-E-1 Only riders holding valid NESC competition cards are eligible to participate in NESC events.
-NESC competition cards are valid from Jan.
-1st to Dec.
+E-1 Only riders holding valid NESC competition cards are eligible to participate in NESC events to earn championship points.
+NESC competition cards are valid from Jan.1st to Dec.
 31st and are not refundable or transferable.
 All riders must use a Mylaps transponder to participate in NESC championship classes.

-E-2 One day rider fees are available for $20 per day for riders with Mylaps transponders.
-The fee for riders without transponders will be $30 plus a $10 fee for purchase of the transponder holder.
+E-2 One day rider passes are available for $10 per day for riders with Mylaps transponders.
+The fee for riders without transponders will be $20 plus a $10 fee for purchase of the transponder holder.
 A $200, refundable, transponder security deposit fee (CASH ONLY) will be required for each transponder.
 If you use this option the fee will not be added on at a later date and not used towards a full NESC competition card.
 You will earn prizes for the day as they apply.
 No Tom Timonen benefits.
 No championship points.
 Yes promotional points.
 Yes contingencies if they apply.

 E-3 The NESC does not run the events; they are run by the individual promoters.
-All event entries must be sent to the tracks and checks must be made payable to the individual tracks.
+All checks must be made payable to the individual tracks.

 E-4 The NESC competition card does not imply that its bearer has been trained, tested, or certified to have achieved any level of competence in the operation of his or her motorcycle.
 Participants are solely responsible for their safety at sanctioned meets and should assess their own ability to negotiate each individual track or course.